Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 - Yellow onion or white onion: This adds a wonderful sharp flavor to the sour sauce recipe.

-- Cornstarch (or substitute with potato starch or tapioca starch): Any of these starches can be used to coat the chicken pieces resulting in crispy chicken.
+- Cornstarch, potato starch or tapioca starch: Any of these starches can be used to coat the chicken pieces resulting in crispy chicken.

-- Neutral tasting oil: such as avocado oil, peanut oil, grapeseed oil, sunflower oil, vegetable oil, or canola oil.
-Please avoid using coconut oil, olive oil or sesame oil as they are all too overpowering in scent and do not contain a high smoke point.
+- Neutral oil: such as avocado oil, peanut oil, grapeseed oil, sunflower oil, vegetable oil, or canola oil.
+Avoid coconut oil, olive oil or sesame oil as they are all too overpowering in scent and do not contain a high smoke point.

 Chicken seasoning: